Global route / Oceania

 The Tasman Sea is notorious for low cloud; Ruapehu and Ngauruhoe often rise above the cloud layer and are visible from the right.
 Rangitoto and the Hauraki Gulf from the left are frequently below the cloud ceiling.

-What is the best side of plane for Sydney to Auckland?
+What is the best side for Sydney to Auckland?